altayaydemir/altay-dot-wtf/data/notes/two-types-of-decissions.md

 We feel the confidence in our body while making those decissions.
 They are a result of compount interest.

-Something you put time your precious time on, something will change your life.
+Something you put time your precious time on. \
+Something would help you to answer [simple questions.](/notes/simple-questions) \
+Something will change your life.

 > A growth-based decision becomes the story of your life later.
 A fear-based decision turns into regret.
 >